jamerst/celestial/README.md

 ### Windows
 Unfortunately user services aren't a thing on Windows, so the easiest way to run celestial on Windows is to set up a scheduled task to start `celestial.exe` on login.

+### macOS
+To install simply install `Celestial.app` and add it to your login items.

+You can also run the celestial binary yourself if you prefer (you will need to have [desktoppr](https://github.com/scriptingosx/desktoppr) installed).

 ## Configuration

+The celestial config file is created at one of the following locations (depending on your OS):
+- Linux: `~/.config/celestial/config.json`
+- Windows: `%APPDATA%\Roaming\celestial\config.json`
+- maxOS: `~/Library/Application Support/celestial/config.json`

-celestial will create a config file on first start at `~/.config/celestial/config.json` or `%APPDATA%\Roaming\celestial\config.json`.
+celestial will create a config file on first start if it does not already exist.
 All configuration is performed through this file. celestial will automatically reload the settings if a change is made to the file.

 ```
 {